nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review.md

 > Figure 6.
 I find these plots a bit messy and with too much information.
 I also don’t see much the point of testing for significance the results of each simulation run - they are effectively samples from the same generative process so I think testing them does not make much sense?

+Figure 6 is much simpler now without simulation results.
+It only contains a time series of distance correlation.